Open shelving has transformed from a practical storage solution into one of the most sought-after design elements in modern homes.

 Step 7: Shelf Material Preparation

-Apply stain, paint, or clear finish according to manufacturer instructions
+- Apply stain, paint, or clear finish according to the manufacturer's instructions

 Step 8: Shelf Installation and Securing

-Pre-drill and secure shelf to brackets using screws from underneath (optional for permanent installation)
+- Pre-drill and secure the shelf to the brackets using screws from underneath (optional for permanent installation)

 Step 9: Final Inspection and Touch-up

-Load test complete installation with actual items to be stored
+- Load test the complete installation with actual items to be stored

-Apply touch-up finish to any screw holes or minor imperfections
+- Apply a touch-up finish to any screw holes or minor imperfections

 Professional Installation Tips